Apricot-S/mjai-manue-go/tools/estimate_danger/README.md

 ### Output

-Creates a JSON file containing the complete decision tree structure with:
+Outputs a JSON file containing the complete decision tree structure with:

 - Nested structure representing the tree hierarchy
   - Node probabilities with confidence intervals and sample counts